changeworld/azure-docs.ja-jp/articles/sql-database/sql-database-temporal-tables-retention-policy.md

 SET (SYSTEM_VERSIONING = ON (HISTORY_RETENTION_PERIOD = 9 MONTHS));
 ````

+> [!IMPORTANT]
-> [AZURE.IMPORTANT]  Setting SYSTEM_VERSIONING to OFF *does not preserve* retention period value.
+> Setting SYSTEM_VERSIONING to OFF *does not preserve* retention period value.
 Setting SYSTEM_VERSIONING to ON without HISTORY_RETENTION_PERIOD specified explicitly results in the INFINITE retention period.
+>
+>

 To review current state of the retention policy, use the following query that joins temporal retention enablement flag at the database level with retention periods for individual tables: